 The mouth is a window into the health of the body.
 Most people don’t think of the mouth as an important signifier of good health.
 But what we don’t often realize is how many symptoms of the systemic disease appear in the mouth.
-A thorough inspection can detect diabetes, Aids and Sjögren’s syndrome.
+A thorough inspection can detect diabetes, AIDS, and Sjögren’s syndrome.
 The mouth is home to countless bacteria that are linked with other health problems like cardiovascular disease, stroke, and bacterial pneumonia.
-Signs of periodontitis can be a warning for pregnant women because of it’s linked preterm and low birth weight babies.
+Signs of periodontitis can be a warning for pregnant women because it’s linked to preterm and low birth weight babies.

 A recent study by Community Dentistry and Oral Epidemiology journal showed that “those with 20 teeth or more at the age of 70 had a considerably higher chance of living longer than those with less than 20 teeth.”
 This alone is an important reason to make sure your mouth is healthy.
-Part of keeping your mouth healthy is making sure you visit your Orthodontist.
+Part of keeping your mouth healthy is making sure you visit your orthodontist.

 Straight Teeth Make You Live Longer

 Your teeth are in the best position when they are completely straight and aligned.
 This has many benefits, for one, they are easier to clean.
 The easier your teeth are to clean, the more consistent your results will be from brushing flossing, etc. Straight teeth help you chew, boost your self-esteem and make it harder for things to get stuck.
 When your teeth are misaligned it’s easier for food to get wedged into places unreachable by brushing or flossing.
 When your teeth are clean, you’re overall mouth health improves.
-When you have great oral health, science shows that your lifespan and quality of life increases.
+When you have great oral health, science shows that your lifespan and quality of life increase.
 If you’re skeptical, let’s take a look at all the ways your oral health improves your quality of life.

 Saliva Protects Against Infection